 What is the SYD Function (Sum of Years Digits)?

-The SYD Function is a Financial function.
+The SYD Function is an Excel Financial function.
 SYD is short for sum of years digits.
-The function helps in calculating the depreciation of an asset, specifically the sum-of-years’ digits depreciation for a specified period in the lifetime of an asset.
+This function helps in calculating the depreciation of an asset, specifically the sum-of-years’ digits depreciation for a specified period in the lifetime of an asset.

 Sum-of-years’ digits depreciation is a popular method in calculating the accelerated depreciation of an asset.
 The formula is as follows: